fairanswers/fss16joe/project/MapExplore/README.md

 Terrain:  Seed=0 variance=0.0 covered=76.74%
 ```

-With these improvements, I am still able to run a map of 100x100 locations for 100000 ticks a thousand times in a minute.
+With these improvements, I am still able to run a map of 100x100 locations for 10000 ticks a thousand times in a minute.
 #Phase 8 - Format the output for analysis

-Separate executable with cmd line options for tests.

-Review all the variables and make them scriptable from cmd line.

-Script 1000 runs and run the stats.py on the output
+done 11/20
+I thought about creating a separate executable with cmd line options for tests.
+But I decided to use a Study instead, which will run all the evaluations and do some analysis.
+After a lot of work I went back to a Runner, which does single thread, single problems.
+Will revisit soon.
+Plus, it seems to be a lot slower.
+I may need to fix that.

 #Phase 9 - More optimizers

-Get SA and PSO working
+Get Random and NSGAII working.

 Research bleeding edge options (oversample/down select)